Office of General Counsel, Partners HealthCare System

-Marcia Angell, M. D., is Senior Lecturer in the Department of Global Health and Social Medicine at Harvard Medical School and Faculty Associate in the Center for Bioethics.
+Marcia Angell, M. D., is a Corresponding Member of the Faculty of Global Health and Social Medicine at Harvard Medical School and Faculty Associate in the Center for Bioethics.
 She stepped down as Editor-in-Chief of the New England Journal of Medicine on June 30, 2000.
 A graduate of Boston University School of Medicine, she trained in both internal medicine and anatomic pathology.
 She joined the editorial staff of the New England Journal of Medicine in 1979, became Executive Editor in 1988, and Editor-in-Chief in 1999.

 J. Wesley Boyd, MD, PhD is on faculty at the Center for Bioethics and in Psychiatry at Harvard Medical School, is a staff psychiatrist at Cambridge Health Alliance (CHA), and is the co-founder and co-director of the Human Rights and Asylum Clinic at CHA.
 At Cambridge, he is a psychiatrist for one of the principle training and teaching teams and works closely with psychiatry residents and medical students, along with staff members and trainees in various other mental health disciplines.
 Dr. Boyd graduated with a BA cum laude from Yale in philosophy.